CrayLabs/SmartSim/doc/model.rst

             2) "model_2.{renamed_dataset}.meta"

     .. group-tab:: Aggregation List
-        **Copy/Rename/Delete Operations On A Aggregation List In The Same Application**
+        **Copy/Rename/Delete Operations on a Aggregation List in The Same Application**

         SmartSim supports copy/rename/delete operations on prefixed lists sent to the ``Orchestrator`` from within the same application that the list was placed.
 To achieve this, users must